anonymmouscoder/codingteam-config/README.md

 There are a lot of features that make the reason to use this template over others, so let’s discuss those features in short.

-### Easy Customisation
+### Easy Customization

 Plus is user-friendly.
-Inspite of used bunch of JavaScripts in the template, it is very easy to customise the theme.
+In spite of used bunch of JavaScripts in the template, it is very easy to customize the theme.

-### Fully Documentated
+### Fully Documented

-We have written documentations on every features and customisation.
+We have written documentations on every features and customization.

 You can read them on our [theme documentation blog](https://theme.fineshopdesign.com/plus-ui).